Skip to main content

 Local businesses — the ones that actually serve your neighborhood — are invisible to AI systems.
 Not because they're bad at what they do.
 Because their services, pricing, availability, and booking flows aren't published in a format that machines can read.

 The Authority Registry fixes that.
-It turns every Northcast business into a structured, queryable entity — complete with service definitions, pricing schemas, availability windows, and agent-compatible booking endpoints.
+It turns every Northcast business into a structured, queryable entity — complete with service definitions, pricing schemas, and availability windows that AI agents can actually use.

 Two layers of intelligence